xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/Step1-EnvSetup/README.md

 # Environment setup

-The goal of this lab is to prepare the environment that will be utilized during the workshop.
+In this step you will prepare the lab environment, including Custom Vision Service project and Custom Vision Service SDK.

 ## Provision Cognitive Services